Exact crystalline solution for a one-dimensional few-boson system with point interaction: Discussion

 \section{Discussion}

-It is worth to note that the field of a trap can strongly change the structure of GS, since the trap field decrease a symmetry of the Hamiltonian $\hat{H}$.
-In particular, when switching-on the trap field, $\hat{H}$ ceases to commute with the operator of total momentum.
+It is worth noting that the field of a trap can strongly change the structure of GS, since the trap field decreases the symmetry of the Hamiltonian $\hat{H}$.
+In particular, when switching on the trap field, $\hat{H}$ ceases to commute with the operator of the total momentum.
 In this case, the translational symmetry disappears.
 If the trap field is very strong and corresponds to an ideal crystal, then it is clear that the genuine GS of a system corresponds most likely to the same crystal.
 On the whole, we may expect that GS corresponds to the most symmetric WF from the set of eigenfunctions of the boundary-value problem \cite{elliott}.
 Therefore, a decrease in the symmetry of the Hamiltonian should lead to a decrease in the symmetry of GS.